 Well, not any more, my friends!!
 I have found the easiest, quickest, most fool proof and certainly most delicious way to cook RAW shrimp.
 Where has this recipe been all my life??
 Am I the only one who didn't know this trick?

 2 cups ice (I just used an ice cube tray full)

 Mix the brine ingredients well, then add 1 to 1½ pounds of large size shrimp (roughly 25 shrimp to the pound) that have had the head and shells taken off and the back vein removed (leave the tails on if you want).

 Stir gently to make sure the brine reaches all of the shrimp evenly, then chill in the fridge for 30 minutes.

 After 30 minutes, drain the shrimp and rinse well under cold running water.
-Drain well for a few seconds and then completely blot dry with paper towels (put back in the fridge while you heat your oven).
+Drain and blot dry with paper towels (keep the shrimp cold while you heat up your broiler).

-After the empty pan has pre-heated for five minutes, put the shrimp on the pan (they will sizzle) and separate them so they don't touch each other and sprinkle lightly with Old Bay seasoning (we don't like that flavor, so I just used some black pepper) but don't add salt (there is enough salt from the brine) and quickly put it back under the broiler.
+After the pan has pre-heated under the broiler for five minutes, put the shrimp on it (they will sizzle) and separate them so they don't touch each other.
+Quickly sprinkle lightly with Old Bay seasoning (we don't like Old Bay, so I just use black pepper) but don't add any salt because the shrimp will still have enough salt from the brine).
+Quickly put the shrimp back under the broiler.

 Broil (6" away from the flame) for 2 minutes, then flip the shrimp over, and broil for one more minute.

 Remove the shrimp from your broiler, AND TAKE THEM OFF OF THE PAN IMMEDIATELY(or they will continue to cook and get rubbery).
 That's it!!
 Easy as pie.